 - Losses from federally declared disasters

-If you made $10,000 in qualifying charitable donations and spent $5,000 on state and local income and property taxes, you could use those itemized deductions to reduce your AGI to $35,000 instead of taking the standard deduction.
-In this case, using itemized deductions would lower your tax bill.
+If you made $10,000 in qualifying charitable donations and spent $5,000 on state and local income and property taxes in 2021, you could use those itemized deductions to reduce your AGI to $35,000.
+In this case, using itemized deductions would give you a lower AGI and reduce your tax bill.

 Using an itemized deduction is like getting a rebate for a purchase…